HackYourFuture-CPH/JavaScript/javascript2/week3/homework.md

 `<script src="https://cdn.jsdelivr.net/npm/confetti-js@0.0.13/dist/index.min.js"></script>`

 ## Feedback giving time!
-Find a student to give feedback using this site: https://hyf-peer-review.herokuapp.com/ The feedback should be given after the homework has been handed in preferably latest two days after.
+Find a student to give feedback using this site: https://hyf-peer-review.herokuapp.com/.
+The feedback should be given after the homework has been handed in, preferably two days after.

+Give the review on the PR exactly how the mentors do it!
+To find the link for the PR ask the person you are reviewing :) You can see how to give feedback on a PR using github [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request)

-To help you get started we have created some ressources about giving feedback.
-Find them here: https://github.com/HackYourFuture-CPH/curriculum/tree/master/review
+To help you get started with reviewing we have created [some ressources](https://github.com/HackYourFuture-CPH/curriculum/tree/master/review) about giving feedback.
+Find them

+Why is it important to give feedback?
+Because it will make you a [better](https://www.brightspot.com/blog/developer-life-5-reasons-why-the-code-review-process-is-critical-for-developers) [developer](https://www.sitepoint.com/the-importance-of-code-reviews/)
 ---

 If you have **any feedback to this specific homework** please fill in this [**quick google form**](https://forms.gle/S5ag1NKg7MdTXgry5)